steelbrain/Atom-Hack/README.md

   "remoteDir":"Directory on the remote server without the last slash" }
 ```
-This plugin will validate all files with C++ Grammar (.hh files have it), but you can change this behavior by setting `grammar` to a value in your .atom-hack file.
+This plugin will validate all .hh, .php files and the files starting with <?hh or <?php
 Note: Make sure to restart your Atom Editor after changing your configuration file.

 ## Features